 writer, singer, songmaker, storyteller, cultural organiser, publisher

 Currently I continue to work with Christine Kydd and others on cultural community and songwriting projects.
-These include:

 'Looking Behind Our Doors - Who Did What In Kirrie', a project I designed and won Sharing Heritage funding for, working with the Kirriemuir-based Hub which works with dementia sufferers and their carers;

 'Sin I Cam By Johnshaven', gathering and investigating the rhymes old and new of a coastal village and its hinterland, with an emphasis on the Doric, a three month project (January-March 2019) jointly worked on with Sheena Blackhall, Christine Kydd and Andy Shanks, hosted by Johnshaven Museum's club for people with dementia;